Vision & Mission

 Agriculture is one of the most important occupations for the people of Pondicherry.
 About 45% of the total population of the UT depends directly or indirectly on farming.
 The main crop of this territory is paddy.

-The four isolated territories of the Union Territory of Puducherry are scattered over different agro climate zones and hence have varying cropping patterns.
+The four isolated territories of the Government of Puducherry are scattered over different agro climate zones and hence have varying cropping patterns.
 While multiple cropping and a high cropping intensity is possible in Pondicherry region due to favourable soil and climatic conditions, a homogenous cropping pattern with paddy being the predominant crop followed by rice fallow pulses prevails in Karaikal region.
 Mahe and Yanam regions are but tiny territories together accounting for less than 6% of the net area sown

 During the last five decades the U. T. of Puducherry has made significant strides in the field of Agriculture by increasing the productivity of agricultural land, achieving crop diversification, exploiting irrigation potential, building infrastructure, creating a well-unit input and marketing network etc.